RSRFIPO/DarkSoulsItemRandomizer/README.md

 Laundromat Mixup: If active, most human NPCs will wear random armor instead of their usual sets.
 If Fashion Souls is not active, NPCs will wear randomly chosen full sets of armor.
 If Fashion Souls is active, NPCs will wear independently chosen random pieces of armor.

+NPC Weapon Mixup: If active, NPC weapons, shields, catalysts, and talismans are randomized within the NPCs stats data.

 Lordvessel Randomized: If active, the Lordvessel will be shuffled like other key items, and Gwynevere will give the player a different item in place of the Lordvessel.
 Not compatible with not shuffling keys.

 Lordvessel @ Firelink: If active, the Lordvessel will always be in Firelink Shrine.
 This can drastically cut down game time length.
 Not compatible with not shuffling keys.

 Senile Primordial Serpents: If active, the four Lord Souls will be shuffled like other key items.
 Not compatible with not shuffling keys.

-Eager Smiths: If active, weapons capable of upgrading along the various ember paths (Chaos, Magic, Divine, etc.) have a 25% chance of dropping as a +0 version of one of these paths.
+Eager Smiths: If active, weapons capable of upgrading along the various ember paths (Chaos, Magic, Divine, etc.) can drop as a +0 version of one of these paths.
+The ascension chance can be set to 5%, 15%, or 25%.
 A bit of an easier setting, but will allow for more diversity of viable weapons across playthroughs.

 No DLC: If active, key items will NOT be in Painted World or Artorias of the Abyss DLC locations.
 Also keys needed for those areas will not be placed outside of these areas, to prevent you from getting keys in sections that aren't needed.

 Seek Guidance Help: If active, useful hints replace the dev messages that appear when using the Seek Guidance miracle.
 Petrus at the Firelink Shrine has the Seek Guidance miracle and a talisman for sale.

+No Black Knight Weapons: If active, Black Knight weapons are replaced by Titanite Chunks and Slabs.

 **Race Mode Possible Key Locations**: